Rail transport in Israel: Metro/Light rail

 The first light rail line in Israel is the Jerusalem Light Rail, which opened in 2011.
 The line is 13.8 km long and goes from Mount Herzl in the west to Pisgat Ze'ev in the east.
-An extension of the western side to Hadassah Ein Kerem and the eastern side to Neve Ya'akov is under construction and was opened in 2023.
+An extension of the western side to Hadassah Ein Kerem and the eastern side to Neve Ya'akov was opened in 2023.
 The Green Line is under construction (planned to open in 2025).

 A major LRT network is under construction in the Tel Aviv metropolitan area, with three lines of the Tel Aviv Light Rail for a total of 90 km and 139 stations.
-The Red Line (opened in 2023) connects Petah Tikva in the northeast to Bat Yam in the southwest, with a main 12 km underground section (covering Bnei Brak, Ramat Gan and Tel Aviv).
-The Green Line will connect Holon in the south with an extension to Rishon LeZion, and the western part of Herzelia to the north with an extension to the northern parts of Tel Aviv, including the Tel Aviv University.
+The Red Line (opened in 2023) connects Petah Tikva in the northeast to Bat Yam in the southwest, with a 12 km underground section, passing through Tel Aviv, Bnei Brak, and Ramat Gan.
+It has 34 stations, including 10 underground ones.
+The Green Line will run from Holon to Rishon LeZion through central Tel Aviv, and from there will split into two branches, one to Herzliya and the other to the Ramat HaHayal neighborhood of Tel Aviv.
+It will include a 4.5 km underground section.
+The line will have 62 stations, including 4 underground ones.
 The Purple Line will start at Tel Aviv Savidor Central railway station, passing through the city and continuing east to Yehud with an extension to Kiryat Ono and Bar Ilan University.
+It will have 43 stations.
+Unlike the other two lines, it will be entirely above ground.
 Both the Green Line and the Purple Line are under construction and the estimated opening year is 2027/2028.

 The Tel Aviv Metro, an extensive 3-line subway system, is planned for Tel Aviv and surrounding cities in the Gush Dan area.
 It will consist of 3 lines with a total length of 150 km and 109 stations.
-Currently construction is scheduled to start in 2025 and operation of the first sections is scheduled for 2032.
+Construction began in 2025 and operation of the first sections is scheduled for 2032.

-The Haifa–Nazareth railway is a planned 41 km tram-train line planned to have 20 stations and linking Haifa with Nazareth.
+The Haifa–Nazareth railway is a 41 km tram-train line from Haifa to Nazareth currently under construction.
+It will have 20 stations.

-Preliminary construction started in 2022 and in February 2024 A consortium of Alstom, Electra and Manrav was announced as selected to build an operate the line for 25 years.
-The contract was officially signed in May 16th 2024.
-Construction should start in 2025 and will take at least 4 years.
+Preliminary construction started in 2022 and in February 2024 a consortium of Alstom, Electra and Manrav was announced as selected to build an operate the line for 25 years.
+The contract was officially signed on 16 May 2024.
 As of 2024 Nazareth is the largest city in Israel without passenger rail service.